Zichron Menachem

 Zichron Menachem ("Memorial for Menachem") is the Israeli nonprofit organization for the support of children with cancer and their families.
 It offers immediate, practical and long-term solutions to the wide range of problems that must be overcome from the moment that a child has been diagnosed with cancer.
 It also provides support to children who have a parent living with cancer.
 The organization is headquartered in Jerusalem and operates in all major Israeli hospitals with pediatric oncology/hematology wards.

 History

 Menachem Ehrental was an Israeli boy who battled cancer from the age of 2 until his death at age 15.
 Menachem's parents, Chaim and Miri Ehrental founded Zichron Menachem as a nonprofit organization with the mission of easing the suffering of young cancer patients and their families.

-By 2006, Zichron Menachem has helped thousands of children and families.
-It has an extensive network of hundreds of professionally trained volunteers in every part of Israel.
+By 2006, Zichron Menachem had provided support to thousands of children and families.
+It operates a nationwide network of professionally trained volunteers across Israel.

+Many people are grateful for the support provided the association.